chiaki530/leapvo/README.md

 ## Demos
 Our method requires an RGB video and camera intrinsics as input.
 We provide the model checkpoint and example data on [Google Drive](https://drive.google.com/drive/folders/1muTSIpAvm61YrSZJhOrybcvd34BZ3wK7?usp=sharing).
 Please download `leap_kernel.pth` and place it in the `weights` folder, and download `samples` and place them in the `data` folder.

-The demo can run via
+The demo can be run via
 ```
 python main/eval.py \
     --config-path=../configs \